vatana7/prompt.io/README.md

 > _I have worked on this project on a short period of time so that I can learn about how NextJS work overall.
-It was a fun experience and I'm super happy with the result._
+It was a fun experience and I'm super happy with the result.
+You might noticed a delayed response on initial load which may take from under 100ms to over 1s as stated in this [link](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-1/#:~:text=According%20to%20an%20analysis%20of,ms%20to%20over%201%20second.) **due to Vercel's Serverless Function having to spin up for the first time (Cold Boot) because of inactive traffic of the website**._

 #### Introduction